Reducing Docker Image Sizes by 70%

 - if [ $SIZE -gt 250 ]; then echo "Image too large!" && exit 1; fi

-This fails the build if image exceeds 250MB.
-Prevents accidental bloat from being introduced.
+This fails the build if the image exceeds 250MB.
+Prevents accidental bloat from creeping back in.

 Lessons